oyieroyier/alx_personal_scripts/README.md

       You don't need to manually compile your code unless you made an error.
 The script does not compile codes with errors.

       Run ./filename to test your code.

+Save your scripts in the Root directory for quick execution.

+To execute the Git script, enter the command:

+    /git

+To execute the C script, enter the command:

+    /c